AriFordsham/GHCWiki/trac-reports.md

 ### Reporting on custom fields

-If you have added custom fields to your tickets (a feature since v0.8, see [TracTicketsCustomFields](trac-tickets-custom-fields)), you can write a SQL query to cover them.
+If you have added custom fields to your tickets (see [TracTicketsCustomFields](trac-tickets-custom-fields)), you can write a SQL query to cover them.
 You'll need to make a join on the ticket_custom table, but this isn't especially easy.

 If you have tickets in the database *before* you declare the extra fields in trac.ini, there will be no associated data in the ticket_custom table.
 To get around this, use SQL's "LEFT OUTER JOIN" clauses.
 See [ TracIniReportCustomFieldSample](http://trac.edgewall.org/intertrac/TracIniReportCustomFieldSample) for some examples.